 Some places in Canada have better opportunities than others when it comes to jobs, careers, housing and schooling, climate and leisure, and all other things so important for your day-to-day life.

 Canada certainly has more plus points in its favour than it does negative issues.
-Therefore, if you’re a would-be emigrating expatriate actively contemplating Canada as your destination of choice, we can appreciate that you need to narrow down your search and find out where to make a new home abroad in Canada for you and your family.
+Therefore, if you’re a would-be emigrating expatriate planning on moving to Canada you need to narrow down your search and find out where to make a new home for you and your family.